-The most common allergies are brought on by inhalants (doggy hay fever) and flea saliva.
-Food is the least common allergen, but if a dog is allergic to a food it’s almost always a reaction to protein.
+The most common seasonal allergies are brought on by inhalants (doggy hay fever) and flea saliva.
+Food is the least common allergen, but if a dog is allergic to food it’s almost always a reaction to protein.

-If a dog is allergic to food, this is usually triggered by beef, chicken, dairy or wheat but can also be brought on by eggs, soy, milk and other grains.
+If a dog is allergic to food, this is usually triggered by beef, chicken, dairy, or wheat but can also be brought on by eggs, soy, milk, and other grains.
 The more common a dog eats a food, the more likely they are to develop an allergy to it which is why it’s a good idea to mix your protein sources up for your dog (ie. beef at breakfast, chicken at dinner, etc.)